Law Offices of Osas Iyamu, LLC.

 According to the president, it is not practical to deport 11 million undocumented immigrants living within the US.
 The President’s proposed immigration reform will:

-1. Create a provisional legal status which will require undocumented immigrants to come forward and register, submit to criminal background and national security checks then pay fees and penalties before they will be eligible for a provisional legal status.
+• Create a provisional legal status which will require undocumented immigrants to come forward and register.
+They must submit to criminal background and national security checks, and pay fees and penalties before becoming eligible.

-3. Require that undocumented immigrants wait until the existing legal immigration backlogs are cleared before getting in line to apply for lawful permanent residency (i.e. a “green card”), and ultimately, United States citizenship.
+• Require that undocumented immigrants wait until the existing legal immigration backlogs are cleared.
+Afterward, they can get in line to apply for lawful permanent residency (i.e. a ‘green card’) and, ultimately, U.S. citizenship.

 President Obama’s proposal will:

-6. Eliminate the backlog for employment-sponsored immigration by eliminating annual country caps and adding additional visas to the system.
+• Eliminate the backlog for employment-sponsored immigration by eliminating annual country caps.
+Additionally, add more visas to the system.

-12. Expand opportunities for investor visas and U.S. economic development by permanently authorizing immigrant visa opportunities for regional center (pooled investment) programs; provide incentives for visa requestors to invest in programs that support national priorities, including economic development in rural and economically depressed regions.
+• Furthermore, expand opportunities for investor visas and U.S. economic development by permanently authorizing immigrant visa opportunities for regional center (pooled investment) programs.
+Additionally, provide incentives for visa requestors to invest in programs that support national priorities, including economic development in rural and economically depressed regions.

 White House Draft of Immigration Bill